Evening

 Then I lay in the hammock for an hour.

 This is what Nash means when he writes about Scholarly Personal Narrative as a practice of presence.
-Not just documenting your experience but being fully in it.
-Allowing yourself to notice what is actually happening rather than constantly narrating it, analyzing it, and turning it into something useful.
+Being fully in the experience, beyond just documenting it.
+Allowing yourself to notice what is actually happening rather than constantly narrating it, analysing it, and turning it into something useful.

 Sometimes you just lie in a hammock.